Molar pregnancy: Treatment

-Hydatidiform moles should be treated by evacuating the uterus by uterine suction or by surgical curettage as soon as possible after diagnosis, in order to avoid the risks of choriocarcinoma.
+Hydatidiform moles should be treated by evacuating the uterus by uterine suction or by surgical curettage as soon as possible after diagnosis, to avoid the risks of choriocarcinoma.
 Patients are followed up until their serum human chorionic gonadotrophin (hCG) level has fallen to an undetectable level.
 Invasive or metastatic moles (cancer) may require chemotherapy and often respond well to methotrexate.
 As they contain paternal antigens, the response to treatment is nearly 100%.
 Patients are advised not to conceive for half a year after hCG levels have normalized.
 The chances of having another molar pregnancy are approximately 1%.

 Management is more complicated when the mole occurs together with one or more normal fetuses.

 In some women, the growth can develop into gestational trophoblastic neoplasia.
-For women who have complete hydatidiform mole and are at high risk of this progression, evidence suggests giving prophylactic chemotherapy (known as P-chem) may reduce the risk of this happening.
+For women who have complete hydatidiform mole and are at high risk of this progression, evidence suggests that giving prophylactic chemotherapy (known as P-chem) may reduce the risk of this happening.
 However P-chem may also increase toxic side effects, so more research is needed to explore its effects.

 Anesthesia

 The uterine curettage is generally done under the effect of anesthesia, preferably spinal anesthesia in hemodynamically stable patients.
-The advantages of spinal anesthesia over general anesthesia include ease of technique, favorable effects on the pulmonary system, safety in patients with hyperthyroidism and non-tocolytic pharmacological properties.
-Additionally, by maintaining patient's consciousness one can diagnose the complications like uterine perforation, cardiopulmonary distress and thyroid storm at an earlier stage than when the patient is sedated or is under general anesthesia.
+The advantages of spinal anesthesia over general anesthesia include ease of technique, favorable effects on the pulmonary system, safety in patients with hyperthyroidism, and non-tocolytic pharmacological properties.
+Additionally, by maintaining the patient's consciousness, one can diagnose complications like uterine perforation, cardiopulmonary distress, and thyroid storm at an earlier stage than when the patient is sedated or is under general anesthesia.

 Prognosis

 More than 80% of hydatidiform moles are benign.
 The outcome after treatment is usually excellent.
 Close follow-up is essential to ensure that treatment has been successful.
 Highly effective means of contraception are recommended to avoid pregnancy for at least 6 to 12 months.
-Women who have had a prior partial or complete mole, have a slightly increased risk of a second hydatidiform mole in a subsequent pregnancy, meaning a future pregnancy will require an earlier ultrasound scan.
+Women who have had a prior partial or complete mole have a slightly increased risk of a second hydatidiform mole in a subsequent pregnancy, meaning a future pregnancy will require an earlier ultrasound scan.

 In 10 to 15% of cases, hydatidiform moles may develop into invasive moles.
 This condition is named persistent trophoblastic disease (PTD).
 The moles may intrude so far into the uterine wall that hemorrhage or other complications develop.
 It is for this reason that a post-operative full abdominal and chest X-ray will often be requested.

 In 2 to 3% of cases, hydatidiform moles may develop into choriocarcinoma, which is a malignant, rapidly growing, and metastatic (spreading) form of cancer.
-Despite these factors which normally indicate a poor prognosis, the rate of cure after treatment with chemotherapy is high.
+Despite these factors, which normally indicate a poor prognosis, the rate of cure after treatment with chemotherapy is high.

-Over 90% of women with malignant, non-spreading cancer are able to survive and retain their ability to conceive and bear children.
+Over 90% of women with malignant, non-spreading cancer can survive and retain their ability to conceive and bear children.
 In those with metastatic (spreading) cancer, remission remains at 75 to 85%, although their childbearing ability is usually lost.